 Cult leader Adolfo de Jesus Constanzo sacrifices another human victim at his remote Mexican desert compound Rancho Santa Elena.
 When the victim didn’t beg for mercy before dying, Constanzo sent his people out to find another subject for torture and death.
-When they abducted American college student Mark Kilroy outside a bar in Matamoros, Mexico, Constanzo inadvertently set in motion the downfall of his bizarre cult.
+When they abducted American college student Mark Kilroy outside a bar in Matamoros, Mexico, Constanzo inadvertently set in motion the downfall of his cult.

 Up until then, Constanzo and his cult had ritually killed at least twenty people, and maybe as many as 100.
 He had escaped detection because his victims were almost exclusively prostitutes, homeless people and drug dealers.
 But when Mark Kilroy disappeared, it became an international incident that focused attention on Mexican law enforcement efforts.